Pavneet-Sing/room-demo-repo/README.md

 <h1 align="center"> Room-Demo-Repo </h1>

-A multi-module repo which is a successor of [RoomDemo](https://github.com/Pavneet-Sing/RoomDemo).
-This repo contains three individual modules, developed using latest trends.
+A multi-module repository which is a successor of [RoomDemo](https://github.com/Pavneet-Sing/RoomDemo).
+This repository contains three individual modules, developed using latest trends.

-To start developement from scratch, It is strongly recommended to follow:
+To start development from scratch, It is strongly recommended to follow:

 [Making a Notes App Using Room Database](https://www.pluralsight.com/guides/making-a-notes-app-using-room-database): [Pavneet Singh](https://github.com/Pavneet-Sing).